jonakote/edge_telemetry_flutter/README.md

 # EdgeTelemetry Flutter

-A comprehensive Real User Monitoring (RUM) and telemetry package for Flutter applications with OpenTelemetry integration.
+A comprehensive Real User Monitoring (RUM) and telemetry package for Flutter applications.

 ## Features